LeoVC1/TesteCrenix/README.md

 # TesteCrenix
-Jogo desenvolvido utilizando a Unity Engine para o teste de programação da empresa Crenix Games!
+Game made with Unity as a test forCrenix Games!
-Versão WebGL para jogar: https://leovc1.github.io/TesteCrenix/index.html
+You can play it here: https://leovc1.github.io/TesteCrenix/index.html